bdjohnson529/CensusJSON/README.md

 ## Contributing
 This repo uses Sphinx documentation.
 To build the documentation, execute the following command in the folder `docs`.
-HTML documentation is built in the folder `build`.
+HTML documentation is built in the folder `build\sphinx`.

 		make html